Racist abuse of Vinícius Júnior highlights entrenched problem in soccer

 Vinícius' biggest concern is that Spanish soccer authorities are doing little to stop the abuse, leading to racism being an accepted part of the game in a country where he has played since he was 18.

-Indeed, federations around the world have been too slow — in some cases, apparently unwilling — to equip themselves with the powers to sanction teams for the racist behavior of their fans, despite being given the authority by FIFA to do so since 2013.
+Indeed, federations around the world have been too slow — in some cases, apparently unwilling — to equip themselves with the powers to sanction teams for the racist behavior of their fans, despite being given the autho https://apnews.com/article/soccer-racism-boateng-fifa-9c6a7d1038986a5cfae742c59f02b8a9 rity by FIFA to do so since 2013.

 Fines?
 Sure.
 Partial stadium closures?
 OK.
 But more stringent punishments, like point deductions or expulsion from competitions?
 They are typically reserved for matters such as financial mismanagement, not racial abuse of players.